top of page

 I won’t go into funnel descriptions in this account, but I would like to make a few observations: many marketeers start their funnel too far down the process, they don’t really account for the ‘not aware’ stage.
 And yet, this is actually the hardest part of the funnel to identify and put together.
 You could find yourself spending large amounts of money at this more ethereal part of the market - so unless you can be sure of identifying this population, it does make sense to focus your efforts.
 After all, as they move down the funnel, you will get more information about them, and your iterations will be far more effective, noticeable, and attributable too.

 Having set up a funnel, you can assign different content types to appeal to them, and you can also design the ‘Call to action’ that will take them to the next step.
-Higher up the funnel it pays to a have a ‘no cost’ call to action for prospects - help them make a commitment, such as reading a blog or product/service review, and then perhaps ask them to sign up to a newsletter.
+Higher up the funnel it pays to have a ‘no cost’ call to action for prospects - help them make a commitment, such as reading a blog or product/service review, and then perhaps ask them to sign up to a newsletter.
 Getting them to say ‘yes’ in small stages is a key part of behavioural psychology, popularised by Robert Cialdini’s theory of persuasion, whereby a prospect who agrees to a small request increases the likelihood of them agreeing to a subsequent, larger request.

 It must be said that in reality, this analysis and research would almost certainly take longer than a single day.
 It would involve competitor analysis, keyword research, and not least communicating with your client and their sales team for those golden nuggets that only human experience can provide.